19. These Women

 "It's okay," he whispered over and over again.
 "I've got you.
 You don't have to be afraid."

 It was several minutes before she had calmed down enough to fully realize her position.
 Edward was holding her in his lap with his arms wrapped around her, pressing her firmly against his hard body while he whispered comforting words in her ear.
 As she calmed down, his lips trailed down the line of her jaw, awakening every nerve with their soft, tentative explorations.

-Their audience had all drifted away, leaving them in relative privacy, and in that moment she wanted him more than she had ever wanted anything.
+Their audience all drifted away, leaving them in relative privacy, and in that moment she wanted him more than she had ever wanted anything.
 There was no justification for this.
 They were breaking Charlie's rules now, without a doubt.
-But if he just understood how much she needed Edward, surely he wouldn't object?
+But if he just understood how much she needed Edward, surely he wouldn't object.

 "No," she agreed.

 She felt him smile before he placed a very careful kiss right at the corner of her mouth.
 "Don't tell Charlie."

 She grinned, and he released his hold on her, his warm smile soothing away any lingering anxiety.
 At least, it did until she looked up and saw the damage she had caused to the office.
 She gasped and stared at the ragged plaster and splintered boards.

 Edward started laughing, a full, free sound that helped to ground her again.
 It couldn't wash away the guilt she felt at causing more destruction, though, and she turned to him with a troubled frown.